 By custom mapping memory in the grub.conf file, a "reserved" section of RAM can be obtained.
 The System V shmop(2) function can be used to access this region of physical memory.
 Shmconfig(1) or shmbind(2), and shmop(2) functions can be used to create and attach to this memory partition.

-The amount of physical RAM available can be viewed by examining the contents of /proc/iomem, as shown below on an i386 system.
+The amount of physical RAM available can be viewed by examining the contents of /proc/iomem, as shown below.